ling921/tui.editor.blazor/README.md

 Most of all native methods have been implemented.
 Refer to the Editor class for available methods.

 6. Add custom language

 - Use `Editor.SetLanguage` static method to add custom language.
 - Use `Editor.SetDefaultLanguage` static method to set default language, it will be used when no language is set in `EditorOptions`.

 > Note: Please make sure Editor.SetLanguage and Editor.SetDefaultLanguage are called before `Editor` component is rendered.

+7. Widget rules

+Due to `BlazorServer` mode not supporting JavaScript call .NET method synchronously, the widget rules only support in `BlazorWebAssembly` mode.

 ## Implemented Features